NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   =========================  =======  =======  ===========  ========  ========  ================================================================

   .. [#] WaterHeaterType choices are "storage water heater", "instantaneous water heater", "heat pump water heater", "space-heating boiler with storage tank", or "space-heating boiler with tankless coil".
-  .. [#] Location choices are "living space", "basement - unconditioned", "basement - conditioned", "attic - unvented", "attic - vented", "garage", "crawlspace - unvented", "crawlspace - vented", "other exterior", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] Location choices are "living space", "basement - unconditioned", "basement - conditioned", "attic - unvented", "attic - vented", "garage", "crawlspace - unvented", "crawlspace - vented", "crawlspace - conditioned", "other exterior", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] If Location not provided, defaults to the first present space type: